-At this point, you have the strategies and direction necessary to engage in positive visuals that motivate, inspire, and empower you.
+At this point, you have the strategies and direction necessary to engage in positive visualization techniques that motivate, inspire, and empower you.
 Now, let’s focus on a couple of strategies that can help you improve the quality of those visuals.

 One key way to make your visualizations seem more “real” and allow them to affect you more strongly is to flood them with detailed sensory experiences.

 What is the temperature in your visualization?
-Who is around you, and what are they wearing?
+Notice who is around you and what they are wearing.
 Is there music playing in the background, or can you hear the ambient noise?
-What are you smelling?

 The richer your visualizations are, the more powerful they can become, so pay attention to every little detail as you close your eyes for each visualization.

 12. Add Positive Energy Into Every Instance of Visualization

 Positive thinking is shown to have massive psychological benefits, such as reducing your stress and improving your mood .

 Accordingly, you should be framing your visualizations with positive thoughts.
 If you feel a negative thought intrude your mind in response to your visualization, combat it with a corresponding positive.